Raffique/info2180-finalproject/README.md

 # info2180-finalproject

-This is Final Project for Raffique Muir, Micheal Pearson
+This is Final Project for Raffique Muir, Michael Pearson